 Focused Ultrasound Therapy

-Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with esophageal tumors.
+Focused ultrasound is an early-stage, noninvasive, therapeutic technology with the potential to improve the quality of life and decrease the cost of care for patients with tumors of the esophagus.
 This novel technology focuses beams of ultrasound energy precisely and accurately on targets deep in the body without damaging surrounding normal tissue.

-Focused ultrasound treatment for esophageal tumors is not yet approved by regulatory bodies or covered by medical insurance companies.
+Focused ultrasound treatment for head and neck tumors is not yet approved by regulatory bodies or covered by medical insurance companies.

 Click here for additional references from PubMed.